 Lady Zhu Rong was a legendary dagger-wielding warrior-queen of Yunnan descended from the god of fire.
-The spice and power of this tea compelled us to evoke her kingdom of Dian, an independent state before it was conquered by China and renamed Yunnan.
+The spice and full body of this tea compelled us to evoke her kingdom of Dian, an independent state before it was conquered by China and renamed Yunnan.